Be:Wise -The Buttressing Effect: Why ice shelves are essential

 Glaciolgist Reinhard Drews' Be:Wise project, which earned him this year's InBev-Baillet Latour Antarctic Fellowship, will study the flow dynamics of the Roi Baudouin ice-shelf, which buttresses ice flow from East-Antarctica’s ice sheet.
 The project is expected to provide important insights into the rapid fluctuations of historical ice discharges, and provide data for improving capacity of ice-flow models, in order to better forecast the balance of the Antarctic ice sheet mass balance in a warming world.

-The project consists of two four-week long field campaigns on the Roi Baudouin ice shelf during two Antarctic seasons, starting in November 2012, where Be:Wise will examine the ice-dynamical role of grounded features, which are enclosed by the ice shelf, and which buttress the ice flow from the East-Antarctic ice sheet.
+The project consists of two four-week long field campaigns on the Roi Baudouin ice shelf during two Antarctic seasons, which started in November 2012, when Be:Wise examined the ice-dynamical role of grounded features, which are enclosed by the ice shelf, and which buttress the ice flow from the East-Antarctic ice sheet.
 Since almost three quarters of the Antarctic ice sheet boundary is in contact with the ocean, this case study is expected to contribute to the overall understanding of the Antarctic mass balance.

 The Roi Baudouin ice shelf is confined by two ice rises with a local flow regime, and two pinning-points with a width of only a few kilometres; the latter seems to define the seaward edge of the ice shelf and impact ice-flow in the hinterland.